petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

    where `indices` sets the snapshotted index names to restore from.
 The indexes from the above call would be restored as `restored_liferay-20101-search-tuning-rankings` and `restored_liferay-20101-search-tuning-synonyms`, following the `rename_pattern` and `rename_replacement` regular expressions.

-If you've added search tuning configurations (i.e., synonym sets or results rankings) while running in Sidecar/Embedded mode, they'll disappear once you configure a production mode connection to Elasticsearch and perform a full re-index.
+If you've added search tuning configurations (i.e., synonym sets or results rankings) while running in Sidecar/Embedded mode, they'll disappear once you configure a production mode connection to Elasticsearch and re-index.

 To restore your existing search tuning index documents, you can use the Elasticsearch's [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex), like this: